SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-prateekiiest.md

   <tr>
     <td>Jun 11 -Jun15</td>
     <td>  <b>Phase 1 Evaluation</b>
 Have the modified version of parse_time ready.
 Should address to any prevalent bugs that may occur due to involvement of new functions.
-Once it’s set up , I plan to start working on the tests for the newly designed function.
+Once it's set up , I plan to start working on the tests for the newly designed function.
 Tests will include writing tests for each of the separate time conversion functions for parse_time.
 Apart from this, I will try to complete as much as documentation possible.
 These will include documentation for the type we are using for input and output along with links to astropy Time docs corresponding to particular conversion operations, if required.</td>
   </tr>
   <tr>
     <td>Jun 15 - Jul 9</td>